brandonyzhao/brandonyzhao.github.io/_pages/about.md

 Previously at Duke, studying Mathematics, Computer Science and Statistics.

-My research interests include Computational Imaging and Computer Vision.
+My research interests include computational imaging and computer vision.
 Currently I'm working on using computational imaging techniques for astrophysical applications.

 <!-- Publications
 ====== -->